 You can also join - and make contributions to - other registered pension schemes outside of the Scheme's arrangements, such as a personal pension or a non-ITB AVC scheme, whilst remaining a member of the Scheme.
-Across all your pension schemes you can make tax-free contributions of up to 100% of your earnings (or £3,600 if greater) in any one tax year (but see "The Annual Allowance" on page 43).
+Across all your pension schemes you can make tax-free contributions of up to 100% of your earnings in any one tax year (but see "The Annual Allowance" on page 43).